The Type 26 Frigate – Key to the RN’s future surface fleet

 In the last decade the RN has effectively been forced to trade its frigate force against the promise of the new aircraft carriers.
 With just 13 frigates left this is already far to few but there is a now determination across the navy not to let numbers fall below this ‘rock bottom’.
 Indeed more than 13 frigates would be highly desirable.
 A repeat of the Type 45 program which was initially for 12 ships, then cut to 8 and finally only 6 delivered, must not be repeated.
 Junior Defence Minster, Peter Luff has rightly stated the “The Type 26 will be the backbone of the Royal Navy for decades to come.”
 We will hold his government and its successors to that and the campaign to “draw a line in the sand” & make it politically unacceptable for RN to receive less than 13 starts here!

-- More images of the Type 26 development (SRN Pinterest board)
+- Images of the Type 26 development (Pinterest board)

 - MoD reveals design of new warship (BBC)